3d-passgo/3d-passgo-library-android/README.md

 * AuthenticateActivity - An activity which requires a user to authenticate with passgo first, and only if success, then call ChangePassGoActivity.java to allow the user to change his/her passgo
 * PassGoFAQActivity - A FAQ activity providing common questions/answers regarding 3D PassGo.

-With above compoments, android developers should be able to embed "3D PassGo" as a password alternative into an andorid app easily.
+With above compoments, android developers should be able to embed "3D PassGo" into an andorid app easily as a password alternative.

 More info is available at [wiki](https://github.com/3d-passgo/3d-passgo-library-android/wiki).
 <br>